benfulcher/benfulcher/README.md

 I lead the [Dynamics and Neural Systems Group](https://dynamicsandneuralsystems.github.io/) in the School of Physics at the University of Sydney.

+Please check out our team's open code in the organizational GitHub page for the [Dynamics and Neural Systems Group](https://github.com/DynamicsAndNeuralSystems).

 <a>
 <picture>
   <source